Hurwitz Theory of Elliptic Orbifolds, I

+In Section \ref{tilings}, we give the bijection between tilings and branched covers of $X_N$.
+Then, we review classical results on enumeration of branched covers.
+The result is a formula for the tiling generating function, and other Hurwitz numbers of elliptic orbifolds, in terms of characters of the symmetric groups.

-In Section 3, we review the theory of the $N$-quotients and $N$-core of a partition.
-We summarize some results in the representation theory of symmetric groups, and introduce the {\it Fock space}, an infinite-dimensional vector space whose {\it charge zero} subspace has a canonical basis indexed by partitions.
-We describe the action of the Heisenberg algebra on Fock space and discuss its relationship to representation theory of symmetric groups.
+In Section \ref{quotients}, we review the theory of the $N$-quotients and $N$-core of a partition.
+We summarize some results in the representation theory of symmetric groups, and introduce the (charge zero subspace of) {\it Fock space} $\mathbb{L}=\bigoplus \C v_\lambda$, an infinite-dimensional vector space with a canonical basis $\{v_\lambda\}$ indexed by partitions of all integers.
+We describe the action of the Heisenberg algebra on Fock space and the relationship to characters of symmetric groups.

-In Section 4, we manipulate the output of Hurwitz theory into a suitable form.
-The result of these manipulations is to express $f_N(\vec{\kappa},q)$ in terms of certain weighted sums over all partitions $\lambda=\{\lambda_1\geq \dots\geq \lambda_n\}$: Here ${\bf F}(\lambda)$ lies in an enlargement $\Lambda_N$ of the algebra $\Lambda$ of {\it shifted-symmetric polynomials}, i.e.\!\! polynomials which are symmetric in the variables $\lambda_i-i$, and ${\bf w}_N(\lambda)$ is the {\it empty $N$-core weight}, a weight on partitions depending on an arbitrary integer $N\geq 2$ which may be expressed simply in terms of the hook lengths of $\lambda$.
+In Section \ref{shiftedsymm}, we manipulate the output of Hurwitz theory into a suitable form.
+The result of these manipulations is to express $H_N(D,q)$ in terms of certain weighted sums over all partitions $\lambda=\{\lambda_1\geq \dots\geq \lambda_n\}$: Here ${\bf F}(\lambda)$ lies in an enlargement $\Lambda_N^*$ of the algebra $\Lambda^*$ of {\it shifted-symmetric polynomials}, i.e.\!\! polynomials which are symmetric in the variables $\lambda_i-i$, and ${\bf w}_{N,\eta}(\lambda)$ is the {\it $\eta$-weight}, a weight on partitions depending on an $N$-core partition $\eta$ which may be expressed simply in terms of the hook lengths of $\lambda$.